The ULTIMATE GUIDE to Lifetime Mortgages in 2024

-Instead of getting all the money upfront, you take an initial amount and then ‘drawdown’ further amounts as and when you need them.
+Instead of receiving all the money upfront, you take an initial amount and then 'drawdown' further amounts as and when you need them.

-This can be cost-effective, as you only pay interest on the money you’ve actually taken.
+This can be cost-effective, as you only pay interest on the money you have actually taken.

-With an interest-only lifetime mortgage, you pay off the interest on a monthly basis, which means the loan amount doesn’t increase over time.
+With an interest-only lifetime mortgage, you pay off the interest on a monthly basis, which means the loan amount does not increase over time.

 The original loan is then repaid once your home is sold.

 This type can be a good option if you have a regular income and want to keep the final repayment in check.

 Enhanced Lifetime Mortgages: What You Need to Know

 Finally, there is the enhanced or 'ill-health' lifetime mortgage.